 - Work with a trial balance (“TB”) as your starting point.
 Set up a routine to bring the TB raw data into your model;

 - Set up a separate store in your model for all TBs under the timeline.
 The idea here is that you should never delete anything you have previously introduced (for example a ledger code that existed historically but is not present in the current period);

 - Aggregate / summarise the raw data to match the level of granularity required for the financial statements.
 We describe this as mapping to active lines;

 - Complete active lines mapping for both balance sheet and income statement: balance sheet items can be taken straight from the latest TB, and income statement flows can be calculated by comparing the latest TB with the previous TB;

 - Derive cash flow statement items from the balance sheet and income statement; and

 - Link the results through to a dedicated Input_Actuals worksheet

 You now have a complete set of actuals to work with.
 It’s a process that can be updated regularly so that the financial model is always driven off the latest set of actuals.

-We have supported numerous clients in building actuals-based models and I’d be pleased to speak with you or to arrange an on-screen demonstration.
+We have supported numerous clients in building actuals-based models and we’d be pleased to speak with you or to arrange an on-screen demonstration.